 Take an airborne shortcut over the treetops to the other end of the zoo and enjoy spectacular views of the zoo, the animal and plant collection, and surrounding Balboa Park.
 (Included with your ticket!)

-When to Visit the Zoo
+Best Time to Visit the Zoo

 The best time to visit the San Diego Zoo is when it opens, you’ll be able to enjoy exhibits with less crowds as the zoo tends to get busier as the day goes on and weekdays are less crowded than weekends.